 Garbage & Recycling

-Yard Waste Pick-up (Seasonal)Beginning April 1, yard waste can be placed curbside on your scheduled garbage day.
+Yard waste can be placed curbside on your scheduled garbage day.
 Yard waste includes grass clippings, leaves, branches, etc. (no dirt or rock).
 Branches should be cut into 3- to 4-foot lengths and be no wider than 6 inches in diameter.
-Read more about yard waste disposal on the HDS site.
+Read more about yard waste disposal.

 "Yard waste only" stickers are only needed when your regular 35-gallon garbage cart is used only for yard waste.
 Stickers are available at the Clerk's Office in City Hall.